-Low-carb lifestyle is still niche.
-Mass-market food companies create products for people on a “standard diet”.
-You know the one – recommended carb intake of around 300g a day, plenty of whole grains and fruit etc.
+Despite the growing popularity of Keto, low-carb lifestyle is still niche.
+Mass-market companies design products for people on a “standard diet”.
+You know the one – recommended carb intake of around 300g a day, plenty of whole grains and fruit…

 Supplements market is no exception.
-Generic multivitamins usually include vitamins and minerals with 100% of the daily recommended values.
+Generic multivitamins usually come with just 100% of the daily recommended values.

-These figures (“Nutrient Reference Values” in the UK, “Daily Values” in USA) are the official government recommendations on nutrition.
-But these guidelines assume the standard diet.
-So they are not that relevant to anyone who is on a low-carb diet.
+These figures (“Nutrient Reference Values” in the UK, “Daily Values” in the USA) are the official government recommendations on the nutrient intake.

 - contains extra-strong B and C vitamins